Creating a more equitable and inclusive workplace

 • More support for our managers – We’ve outgrown the informal mechanisms we’ve used until now to prepare managers for their roles.
 So we’re going to give new managers more guidance, tools, and support, such as formal induction and training, including on applying our policies on pay and employment equity.

 • More transparent decision making – Our review found our decision making on pay and conditions wasn’t transparent enough, meaning our people haven’t had the information they need to be assured we’re being fair and consistent.
-So we’re going to publish more information both externally (on mindthegap.nz), and internally (including our salary bands and the basis for them).
+So we’re going to publish more information both externally (on paygapinsightshub.nz), and internally (including our salary bands and the basis for them).

 A MORE INCLUSIVE AND DIVERSE WORKFORCE